tusharmath/react-announce/README.md

 You can create multiple extensions which are based on this module using the `createDeclarative` method.
 The method essentially helps you define a custom `getComponentStream` method without the verbosity.

-### createDeclarative
-This is a special utility method provided to write custom declaratives on top of react-announce.
-For instance if I want to create a timer declarative, that sets the time elapsed since component was mounted to the state of that particular component, then I can use it as follows —
+For instance if I want to create a timer declarative, that sets the time elapsed since component was mounted to the state of that particular component, then I do as follows —

 ```javascript
 const timer = createDeclarative(function (stream, dispose, interval, stateProperty) {
   const time = Observable.interval(interval).map(Date.now)
   dispose(
     stream.filter(x => x.event === 'WILL_MOUNT')